Chinese Professional Baseball League: Expansions in the 1990s

-Game-fixing scandals and decline in popularity
+Multi-impact, decline in popularity

-The Black Eagles Incident in 1997 resulted in a major popularity decline.
+Game-fixing scandals, the Black Tigers Incident in 1995, and the Black Eagles Incident in 1997, resulted in a major popularity decline.
 The China Times Eagles became defunct after the 1997 season.

-The Wei Chuan Dragons and Mercuries Tigers also became defunct after the 1999 season, prior to which the Dragons had won all championships from 1997 to 1999.
+In the 1999 season, due to the 921 earthquake, the CPBL regular season was not fully finished.
+After the 1999 season, the Wei Chuan Dragons and Mercuries Tigers also became defunct, prior to which the Dragons had made a dynasty with three consecutive championships.